dthpham/sminterpolate/README.md

 * **From Source (Ubuntu, Debian):** Refer to the [Install From Source Guide](https://github.com/dthpham/butterflow/blob/master/docs/Install-From-Source-Guide.md) for instructions.

 ## Setup (for Windows and Linux users)
 **Note:** No setup is necessary on macOS.
-Read [this](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md#os-x-mavericks-and-newer) if you run into a problem with OpenCL on macOS.
+Read [this](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md#macos-mavericks-and-newer) if you run into a problem with OpenCL.

 BF requires no setup to use, but it's too slow out of the box to do any serious work.
 To take advantage of hardware accelerated methods that will make rendering significantly faster, you must set up a functional OpenCL environment on your machine.